snhmibby/hexdunk/README.md

 # Hexdunk
-A simple gui hex-editor with vi bindings
+A basic gui hex-editor with vi bindings

 ## Features
 - Fast loading and editing of arbitrary large files